-Individual, on-site use of the Rodino Archives must be requested, via telephone 973-642-8195 at least 72 hours in advance to schedule an appointment.
+Individual, on-site use of the Rodino Archives must be requested at least 72 hours in advance to schedule an appointment.
+To request on-site use, please contact Deborah Schander, Law Library Director, by e-mail: [email protected], or phone: 973-642-8773.
 For more information about the Rodino Archives on-site use, please refer to our Rodino Archives Access Policy.

-Research inquiries can be made by completing and submitting the online Rodino Request Form or in writing by email or mail.
-The written request should be sent to:
+Research inquiries can be made by completing and submitting the online Rodino Request Form.

 Judiciary Committee Records

 The Judiciary Committee records, including those relating to the Impeachment Inquiry, were acquired by Mr. Rodino in his capacity as Chairman of the Judiciary Committee in the House of Representatives.
 View Box Numbers, Accession Number, and Date Materials Open here.